How to Study for the ABSITE and Prepare for Test Day

 Don’t just skim over incorrect answers.
 Analyze your mistakes to understand why you got a question wrong.
 It’s also important to read the rationales for questions you answered correctly.
 This will help you identify knowledge gaps and improve your problem-solving skills.

 TrueLearn’s ABSITE question bank has over 1,000 practice questions, and you should complete them all before taking the exam.
 And every TrueLearn question comes with an in-depth rationale.
+In fact, according to a recent study published by the Journal of Surgical Education, ABSITE scores are positively correlated to the number of TrueLearn ABSITE practice questions taken.

 3. Get a Good Review Book